-Whole Foods offers many organic perks such as you can walk into their store at any time and know you'll find the organic food item you need.
+The good: Whole Foods offers many organic perks such as you can walk into their store at any time and know you'll find the organic food item you need.
 The sheer amount of organic food items carried at Whole Foods is awesome.
 They also offer plenty of prepared certified organic foods in their bakeries and deli areas, while other grocers do not.

 Largest Organic Retailers in North America

 What has changed this year is that organic sales, consumer interest in organics and organic grocery retail offerings have all grown.
+According to the Organic Trade Association, 2017 U.S. organic sales, including organic food and non-food products, totaled $49.4 billion.
+That was a 6.4% increase from the previous year.

-There's very little research regarding organic sales at mainstream grocery stores.
-Past research does show that organic food is the largest selling sector of the industry and that most organic food is sold at mainstream grocers.
-Based on this research, I've gathered grocers who sell a fair to a large amount of organics and who are also experiencing decent profits and growth for their size.
+Based on this research, we've gathered grocers who sell a fair to a large amount of organics and who are also experiencing decent profits and growth for their size.
 However, without more research, there are no absolute certainties about who the largest organic retailers are.